skesamsetty/Stock-Summarizer/README.md

         Assign macros “SummarizeStocks” and “ResetCurrentSheet” to each button.

 Important subroutines for stock summary
-    -	SummarizeAllStockSheets – subroutine helps summarize the stock data in all worksheets of the spreadsheet.
+    *	SummarizeAllStockSheets – subroutine helps summarize the stock data in all worksheets of the spreadsheet.
-    -	SummarizeStocks –subroutine helps summarize stock data from only one active worksheet.
+    *	SummarizeStocks –subroutine helps summarize stock data from only one active worksheet.
-    -	ResetAllSheets – Clears all the columns that got added as part of overall summary in all the worksheets of the workbook.
+    *	ResetAllSheets – Clears all the columns that got added as part of overall summary in all the worksheets of the workbook.
-    -	ResetCurrentSheet – clears additional columns added as part of SummarizeStocks in the current sheet.
+    *	ResetCurrentSheet – clears additional columns added as part of SummarizeStocks in the current sheet.

 # Assumptions:
-    1. All stock details associated with a Ticker are grouped together into single worksheet.
+    1. Each worksheet has data for only one financial year.
-    2. Each worksheet has data for only one financial year.
+    2. Stock details associated with a Ticker are grouped together into single worksheet.
     3. Ticker details are sorted by the date in ascending order.